-Distilled and deionized water carries very little charge but takes up copper ions quickly, especially in an higher temperature enviroment.
+Distilled and deionized water carries very little charge but takes up copper ions quickly, especially in an higher temperature environment.
 The corroded copper from radiators contaminates the water and gets distributed in your loop to eventually form a layer on other components.
-The highly reactive nature of distilled water can be adressed with inhibitors.
+The highly reactive nature of distilled water can be addressed with inhibitors.

 So stay safe!